 Note: This notice was originally published by Canada East Mission Centre in April 2021.
 Canada West acknowledges with appreciation their original drafting.
 This is being re-published by Canada West due to a series of “phishing” emails that have circulated recently.

 This occasional feature is intended to ensure that people across the mission centre are aware of the passing of persons in other congregations in a timely manner.

-Information provided here is restricted to the name of the deceased person, the city where they lived (or congregation they attended), and the date of death (if it is provided).
-If an online version of a detailed obituary is available, the name of the person will be underlined indicating that it is a link to that source of information.
+Information provided here is restricted to the name of the deceased person, the city where they lived (or congregation they attended), and the date of death.
+Please click on the name to access the obituary (if available).

 If you are aware of other church members who have passed away and whose names do not appear here or in our archive, please advise email@example.com.

 Please support in thought and prayer the family and friends of the following persons who passed away on November and December last year:

 For a list of persons who have passed away in previous years, please click here.